Advising & Student Info

 - Studio Handbooks

-Except for guide dogs, animals are not permitted in University buildings.
+Except for trained service animals and certifed therapy pets, animals are not permitted in University buildings.

 The use of bicycles, rollerblades, and skateboards is not permitted inside the Art & Architecture building.
 Bicycles should be parked in the bicycle racks outside the building.